False Memory Bias

 Question 1 of 3

 After a project post-mortem, your team implements changes based on what everyone remembers as the CEO's directive.
 Six months later, reviewing the meeting recording reveals the CEO never gave that directive.
-What happened?
+What likely happened here?